 A customer in the textile industry ignored wiper seals in their air cylinders.
 Within 2 months, fabric fibers caused severe rod scoring, leading to total seal failure and 4X maintenance cost.

-What materials are best for pneumatic wiper seals?
+What materials are best for dust wiper seals?

 Material matters—dust wipers endure constant exposure to dirt and motion.
 Choose smart.